430-Foot Asteroid Expected To Pass By Earth On Monday

 But don’t worry, for the time being, we’re safe.
 1994 WR12 will pass Earth at a distance of 3.8 million miles on Monday.

 However, a huge asteroid will collide with the Earth’s atmosphere sooner or later.
-Professor Alan Duffy, head of the Space Technology and Industry Institute, has some sound advice for when this happens: “Don’t look at it.”MORE NEWS: CBS13 Poll: Did You Do Any Black Friday Shopping This Year?
+Professor Alan Duffy, head of the Space Technology and Industry Institute, has some sound advice for when this happens: “Don’t look at it.”MORE NEWS: Anne Rudin, One Of Sacramento's First Women To Be Elected Mayor, Dies

 “I mean, it‘s going to be hard not to – the brightness of the glare from these objects burning up in the atmosphere,” said the Professor.
 “That‘s actually what caused a lot of the injuries in Chelyabinsk (a meteor strike in Russia in 2013), people not unreasonably looked up at this enormous burning fireball in the sky, whose brightness was essentially that of the Sun by the time it finally erupted, that caused a lot of retina damage – so make sure you’re not looking right at it.”